South Park: Post COVID: The Return of COVID: Plot

 The Cartman family take refuge at the church building.
 Eric Cartman forms the Foundation Against Time Travel, intent on preventing Kenny's plan.
 Tweek and Craig arrive at the church and inadvertently inform Cartman of their purpose, resulting in their capture.
 Cartman convinces Clyde to join his cause; he later recruits Chaos, who brainwashes Stan and Kyle's group into investing in NFTs while Cartman and his group steal the time travel equipment.
 At the church, Cartman reveals his plan to have Kyle killed in the past, while Kyle and Stan undo Chaos' brainwashing upon their return.
 Wendy Testaburger reveals that Kenny's plan was not to prevent the pandemic, but to salvage the boys' friendship and improve the future; Token states that "Tegridy Weed" served as a reminder to take some marijuana with him.
 A depressed Randy forgives Stan for his actions and gives him his last seed of marijuana.

 Cartman prepares for Clyde to travel back in time when Stan and Kyle arrive and use their Amazon Alexas to neutralize Chaos.
 Cartman and Kyle begin fighting until Yentl, Cartman's wife, convinces him to allow Kyle and Stan to implement their plan.
 However, Cartman’s infant son activates the machine, sending Clyde back in time.
 Arriving to retrieve his father's gun, Clyde convinces his past self not to be vaccinated.
 Adult Clyde approaches the boys with the intent to kill young Kyle when Stan, Kyle, and Cartman arrive, having traveled through time to intervene.
 Before Clyde can fire, Cartman shoots him dead.

 Realizing that they cannot prevent the pandemic, Stan, Kyle, and Cartman instead decide to change their reaction.
 They approach Heather Williams and blackmail her to get their younger selves courtside tickets to the Nuggets game, where the boys forgive each other.
 Randy receives the marijuana strain from the future and cultivates it for mass distribution.
 Under its influence, the townspeople forgive each other for their behavior during the pandemic, changing the future.
 Almost everyone's lives have changed for the better in the revised future.
 Stan has become part of the United States Space Force and continues his romance with Wendy, while Kyle has become a father of two kids, and Jimmy remains a raunchy stand-up comedian.
-Sharon, Shelley, and Kenny are alive and Butters never went insane, while Cartman has become a homeless and bitter alcoholic.
+Sharon, Shelley, and Kenny are alive and Butters never went insane, Timmy has become able to walk (although he still needs a cane) and say more than just his name, while Cartman has become a homeless and bitter alcoholic.